Frequently Asked Questions¶

 Even if PHOTOPRISM_DISABLE_EXIFTOOL

-the indexer looks for existing sidecar files and uses them.
+, the indexer will look for existing sidecar files and use them.

 What metadata sidecar file types are supported?¶